Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ozzie Albies and the Atlanta Braves will try to do damage against MacKenzie Gore when he starts for the Washington Nationals on Saturday at 4:10 PM ET, in the second game of a three-game series at Truist Park.
+Ozzie Albies and the Atlanta Braves will play Lane Thomas and the Washington Nationals at Truist Park on Sunday at 1:35 PM ET, in the final game of a three-game series.

-The Nationals are +150 moneyline underdogs for this matchup with the favorite Braves (-185).
-The total is 10 runs for the matchup.
+The favored Braves have -275 moneyline odds against the underdog Nationals, who are listed at +220.
+Atlanta (-2.5) is the favorite on the run line.
+A 9.5-run total has been set in this contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.